dotnet/runtime/docs/workflow/testing/using-corerun.md

 The `%CoreCLR%` represents the base of your dotnet/runtime repository.
 The first line puts the build output directory (your OS, architecture, and buildType may be different) and thus the `corerun` binary on your path.
-The second line tells `corerun` where to find class library assemblies, in this case we tell it to find them where the installation of `dotnet` placed its copy.
-Note the version number in the path above may change depending on what is currently installed on your system.
+The second line tells `corerun` where to find class library assemblies.
+In this case we tell it to find them where the installation of `dotnet` placed its copy.
+The version number in the path may be different depending on what is currently installed on your system.

 Thus when you run `corerun HelloWorld.dll`, `corerun` knows where to get the assemblies it needs.
-Notice that once you set the path and `CORE_LIBRARIES` environment variable, after a rebuild you can simply use `corerun` to run your application &ndash; you don't have to move any binaries around.
+Once you set the path and `CORE_LIBRARIES` environment variable, after a rebuild you can simply use `corerun` to run your application &ndash; you don't have to move any binaries around.

 ## Using `corerun` to Execute a Published Application

-When `dotnet publish` publishes an application it deploys all the class libraries needed as well.
+When `dotnet publish` publishes an application, it deploys all the class libraries needed as well.
-Thus if you simply change the `CORE_LIBRARIES` definition in the previous instructions to point at that publication directory but run the `corerun` from your build output the effect will be that you run your new runtime getting all the other code needed from that deployed application.
+Thus if you simply change the `CORE_LIBRARIES` definition in the previous instructions to point at that publication directory, but run the `corerun` from your build output, the effect will be that you run your new runtime getting all the other code needed from that deployed application.
 This is very convenient because you don't need to modify the deployed application in order to test your new runtime.